JonEricEscobedo/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Weather Go

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Weather information for those on the go...
+Weather Go!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Do you need a light-jacket?
+A raincoat?
+Shorts and sunglasses?
+Cut the guessing, cut the time loss.
+Get the weather details that you care most about: The day's forecast and the day's temperature.
+For those on the go, there is Weather Go.

 ## Problem ##
   > Describe the problem your product solves.
+  Weather Go is a no-frills application that cuts out the bloat with other weather applications.
+Sometimes, users don't need all the scientific data to make a quick decision on what they're going to wear for the day or if they plan to commute via bicycle.
+Get the weather information you want, when you need it.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Weather Go will take your geo-coordinates and fetch weather details for your location.
+Weather Go will simply and elegantly tell you what the weather is like outside.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Weather Go is for the everyday person who already has a ton of decisions to make and doesn't have time to parse through bundles of weather information to get to what they want: How cold is it?
+Is it going to rain?
+Sometimes you just want to know whether or not you're going to have a wet-ride to work or if you need an umbrella.
+Simple as that!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Open Weather Go on your favorite browser, bookmark it, and get the information you need.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Somtimes I just want to know if I need to bring an umbrella - I don't need humidity information or doplar radar images.
+  Weather Go quickly and succintly tells me the information thats most going to impact my day.
+Temperature and the current forecast."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  In a growingly complex world, Weather Go is a back-to-basics application that will help you optimize your day and the weather-related decisions that you make.

+  When you're on the go, use Weather Go.